When Are Scrap Prices Going Up?

 world events for scrap prices

-Beyond The Market – Unfortunately we haven’t figured out how to tell the future yet.
-So beyond what the markets are forecasting a few months in advance, we don’t know what next year will bring.
-Perhaps the markets will recover 10-fold in the next 8 months, or maybe it will continue its downward spiral.
-Until we know we can only continue to watch the market and see where it’s going in the near future.
+Unfortunately, we haven’t yet figured out how to predict the future.
+So, beyond what the markets are forecasting a few months in advance, we don’t know what next year will bring.
+Perhaps the markets will recover 10-fold in the next eight months, or maybe it will continue its downward spiral.
+Until we know, we can only continue to watch the market and see where it’s going in the near future.

-World Events – We don’t know if there will be any events or economic collapses that happen in the future.
-So something similar to what Greece went through could happen and throw the world’s economy off completely.
-While we can be prepared for the unexpected, we don’t actually know what will happen and when.
+We don’t know if any events or economic collapses will happen in the future.
+So, something similar to what Greece went through could throw the world’s economy off completely.
+While we can prepare for the unexpected, we don’t know what will happen and when.

 What You Can Do

-Follow The Market – Continue to scrap or hold onto your materials as you wish as scrap prices are fluctuating and keep an eye out on the market.
-The iScrap App Team delivers weekly scrap price updates that can give you a better idea of what is happening and what’s the come in the near future.
+Continue to scrap or hold onto your materials as you wish, as scrap prices are fluctuating, and keep an eye out on the market.
+The iScrap App Team delivers weekly scrap price updates that can give you a better idea of what is happening and what’s coming soon.

-Report Your Prices – To add to the knowledge and information that the iScrap App can provide, we also allow users like yourself to report what your current scrap prices are in your area.
-You can report your scrap prices by locating your yard in our directory and select “Post Prices”.
-This will assist other scrappers in your area to see what the current prices are and what to expect.
+To add to the knowledge and information the iScrap App can provide, we also allow users like yourself to report the current scrap prices in your area.
+You can report the scrap prices you’ve received by locating your yard in our directory and selecting “Post Prices.”
+This will assist other scrappers in your area see the current prices and what to expect.